 The MPCA is planning rule amendments to Minnesota Rules chapters 7002, 7005, 7007, 7008, 7009, 7011, 7017, 7019, and 7030.
 This rulemaking, referred to as the Omnibus Air Rule, is part of an ongoing effort to maintain and improve the MPCA’s existing rules.
 To stay informed on the Omnibus Air Rule development, sign up for email notices through GovDelivery.

 The overall purpose of the rulemaking is to keep the air quality rules current, ensure consistency with applicable federal and state regulations, remove redundant language and clarify ambiguous rule language, and correct gaps or errors identified while administering the rules.

 The rule will most likely have two main parts.

-The rule revisions related to standards of performance for SO2 and NO2 are necessary to help ensure compliance with the new federal ambient standards.
+The rule revisions related to standards of performance for SO2 are necessary to help ensure compliance with the new federal ambient standard.
 These revisions will also allow enforceable emission limitations to be applied to multiple sources, rather than on a permit by permit basis, which is expected to result in cost savings both for the regulated parties, and MPCA.

 Part 2 — Housekeeping

 Various rule updates are necessary to account for changes in federal rules and/or guidance, to clarify existing language, and ease overall understanding of the rules.
-The list below includes some of the rules that may be amended:
+The list below includes some of the rules the MPCA is planning to amend: